Family Law FAQs

 8. Will I pay/receive alimony (spousal support)?

 Ohio does have a spousal support statute that sets forth many factors that the court must consider in awarding spousal support.
 These factors include the length of the marriage, the age of the parties, the earning capacity of both parties, the disparity in earnings, the contribution of one party to the education or career of the other and one party’s contribution as a homemaker.
 There are no guidelines at present as to either the amount or duration of spousal support, although a statute proposing such guidelines is about to be introduced in the state legislature.
 It is up to counsel to present your case in the best possible light on the spousal support issue.

 9. Is shared parenting automatic in Ohio?

-10. Does shared parenting mean that each of us will have the children fifty percent of the time?
+10. Does shared parenting mean that each of us will have the children 50 percent of the time?

 Not necessarily.
 Shared parenting in Ohio does not mean shared physical custody.
-A shared parenting must be submitted to the court, which provides for the time allocation, how medical and educational decisions will be made, provide for how the children will be supported and provide for holidays and extended time.
-Some shared parenting arrangements are equal time; however, this is not always in the best interests of the children and many plans provide for more traditional arrangements.
+A shared parenting must be submitted to the court, which provides for the time allocation, how medical and educational decisions will be made, provides for how the children will be supported, and provides for holidays and extended time.
+Some shared parenting arrangements are equal time; however, this is not always in the best interests of the children, and many plans provide for more traditional arrangements.

 11. How is custody decided?

 Custody cases are very difficult for the courts.
 They often involve psychological evaluations of the family, parenting investigations by court personnel and the appointment of a guardian ad litem, who is an attorney appointed by the court to represent the children’s best interest.
 The guardian is not the children’s attorney but a best interest attorney.
 Some courts have in-house social workers to conduct parenting investigations.
 Once all investigations and evaluations are completed, if the case still cannot be resolved, there will be a custody trial.
 At the trial, lay witnesses as well as the expert witnesses will testify.
 These proceedings are complicated, lengthy and expensive.